-To understand the crime of stalking, peace officers need to become familiar with the following terms:

-A credible threat means a verbal, written, and/or electronically communicated statement, and/or a threat implied by a pattern of conduct made with the intent of placing the targeted person in reasonable fear for his or her safety or that of his or her immediate family.

-A credible threat can be established through 9-1-1 calls, restraining order violations, victim's actions to avoid contact (e.g., leaving residence), taped conversations, evidence left by abuser (e.g., bullet taped on the victim's windshield), or prior acts of domestic violence.

-Harass means a knowing and willful course of conduct directed at a specific person that seriously alarms, annoys, torments, or terrorizes the person and serves no legitimate purposes.

-Course of conduct means a pattern of conduct composed of a series of acts over a period of time, however short, evidencing a continuity of purpose.
-The course of conduct must be such as to cause a reasonable person to suffer substantial emotional distress, and the victim must actually suffer substantial emotional distress.

-When documenting the stalking incident the peace officer should ask about changes in victim's daily patterns.
+Related terms To understand the crime of stalking, peace officers need to become familiar with the following terms: communication with the interview of the second seco threat means a verbal, written, and/or electronically ted statement, and/or a threat implied by a pattern of conduct made ent of placing the targeted person in reasonable fear for his or her at of his or her immediate family.
+NOTE: A credible threat can be established through 9-1-1 calls, restraining order violations, victim's actions to avoid contact (e.g., leaving residence), taped conversations, evidence left by abuser (e.g., bullet taped on the victim's windshield), or prior acts of domestic violence.
+Harass means a knowing and willful course of conduct directed at a specific person that seriously alarms, annoys, torments, or terrorizes the person and serves no legitimate purposes. over a perio course of co conduct means a pattern of conduct composed of a series of acts of of time, however short, evidencing a continuity of purpose.
+The onduct must be such as to cause a reasonable person to suffer emotional distress, and the victim must actually suffer substantial listress.
+NOTE: When documenting the stalking incident the peace officer should ask about changes in victim's daily patterns.
 Substantial emotional distress can be established through changes in victim's daily patterns, seeking medical or psychological help, contacting services for victims of domestic violence, moving, etc.